chrisjohnson40/background-agent-test/README.md

 The API is documented using OpenAPI/Swagger.
 Once the application is running, visit:
 - Development: http://localhost:5000/swagger
 - Production: https://your-domain.com/swagger

+## 🔧 Troubleshooting

+### Common Issues

+**OpenHands workflow fails with "Resource not accessible by integration"**
+- Solution: Use `PAT_TOKEN` instead of `GITHUB_TOKEN` in repository secrets
+- The PAT needs `repo` and `workflow` scopes

+**Planning workflow fails with OpenAI API errors**
+- Check that `OPENAI_API_KEY` is set in repository secrets
+- Verify you have sufficient API credits
+- Try setting `PLANNER_MODEL` to `gpt-4o-mini` for lower costs

+**OpenHands gets stuck in loops or runs out of iterations**
+- The agent may be overcomplicating the task
+- Try breaking down complex issues into smaller, more specific tasks
+- Check the `.openhands_instructions` file for guidance

+**Validation workflow creates infinite loops**
+- The workflow now prevents auto-labeling OpenHands-created PRs
+- If issues persist, manually remove the `fix-me` label from problematic PRs

+**Build failures in validation workflow**
+- Currently tests are disabled during setup phase
+- Focus on getting basic structure working first

+### Getting Help

+1. Check the **Actions** tab for detailed workflow logs
+2. Review the OpenHands output in `openhands-output/output.jsonl`
+3. Ensure all required secrets are properly configured

 ## 🤝 Contributing